TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 1. Go to [tryruby.org](http://tryruby.org) and do the quick exercises there to get your feet wet.
 Don't worry about the stuff where they're reading from a file, that's getting deeper than you need to right now.
 2. Read through the [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html) project from Jumpstart Labs.
 If you can't get IRB running, check out the [Installation Unit](/installations), which you should have done already.
 3. Dive in a little deeper by reading chapters 1-10 of Chris Pine's [Learn to Program](http://pine.fm/LearnToProgram/?Chapter=00).
 Try to do the exercises at the end of each chapter.
 Take a crack at chapter 10, but don't feel disheartened if it still doesn't click for you.
 4. Finally, conquer the [Ruby Monk's Introduction to Ruby](http://rubymonk.com/learning/books/1).
-If you're shaky on Hashes, Blocks, Procs, Lambdas, Modules, and I/O... you're not the first and won't be the last so have no fear.
+If you're shaky on Hashes, Blocks, Modules, and I/O... you're not the first and won't be the last so have no fear.
 We'll dive deeply into those in the coming units.

 **Bonus:**